Gishman-creator/elecSync-Project/README.md

 ## Notes

 - Ensure you have **Node.js** and **npm** installed on your system.
+- Remember to set your custom environment variablesss in the **.env** files
 - For the front-end, you may need to have a mobile emulator or a device with the Expo app installed to scan the QR code.
 - For the back-end, make sure you have **nodemon** installed globally or install it locally using:
   ```bash